makersacademy/CV/README.md

 ## Skills

+Consider skills relevent to software development.
+Then consider your best skills.
+Pick 2-4 skills and write a short descriptive paragraph for each one.
+You should demonstrate how capable you are at this skill with examples.

 #### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Experience
 - Achievements